SpencerXavier/Wildfire_project/README.md

 - use keras to run it do the same thing

-PATH3 :Use motion_estimation to detect the smoke https://github.com/ross-abaco/rtp-motion-estimation
+PATH3 :Use motion_estimation to detect the smoke[to track smoke behavior] https://github.com/ross-abaco/rtp-motion-estimation

 PATH4 : UC Berkeley;s algorithm